compbiomed-unito/acdc-nn/results_replication/README.md

 ## Description
 To replicate the paper results, simply run the notebook.
 The usage of ACDC-NN presented in the notebook is slightly different from the predictor one.
-Here, we decided to show in great detail how the method works so that the user could have a greater comprehension.
+Here, we decided to show in great detail how the method works so that the user could have a deeper comprehension.

 ### Directories: